 Because the Lambda execution environment is stateless, we must collect telemetry and immediately get it out of the execution container.
 AWS has a rich and flexible permission system called AWS Identity and Access Management (IAM), and each function adopts an execution role that governs its interactions with other services.
 "Rich and flexible" is always a synonym for complex, however.

-In order to get the telemetry off of the container without requiring complex permissions, we’re left with three options:
+To get the telemetry from the container while keeping configurations simple, you're left with three options:

 - Emit the telemetry by printing it to